smithk58/xiv-raid-hub-api/README.md

 ### FFLogs GraphQL Stuff
 If you run into issues with FFLogs related queries the `schema.graphql` file may be outdated.
 The file is defined/maintained by FFLogs, so the one saved in this codebase could become outdated at any time.

-I use a plugin (JS Graph) to fetch it using the information in the `.graphqlconfig` file.
+I use a plugin (GraphQL) to fetch it using the information in the `.graphqlconfig` file.
 If you do something similar you will first need to replace `<token>` in file with a valid token.
 Information on obtaining a token can be found in the FFlogs docs: https://www.fflogs.com/api/docs

 If you update the `schema.graphql` file be sure to run `npm run fflogs-types` to regenerate the typescript type definitions (`fflogs-types.d.ts`) as well.